 Most teachers are still assigned to teach single subjects; tests are given separately by subject.
-The most basic difference is that they share the same textbook cover and have the same scores for a subject called "integrated".
+The most basic difference is the common textbook cover and the same score entry into a subject called "integrated".

 Because of such shortcomings, on October 10, 2023, the Ministry of Education and Training issued Official Dispatch No. 5636/BGDĐT-GDTrH guiding the development of teaching plans for natural sciences, history and geography, suggesting allowing sub-subjects to be taught in parallel.
-The subject teacher will teach the knowledge of each subject and test it.
+The subject teacher will teach the knowledge of each subject, and the teacher will test it.

 Therefore, for the past few months, teachers have been able to continuously teach their subjects, and students have also been able to continuously learn knowledge.

-Mid-term and final exams for periodic tests are also conducted independently, so teachers no longer have to assemble parts of knowledge content into a common test and wait for each other to grade.
+Mid-term and final exams for periodic tests are also conducted independently, so teachers no longer have to assemble knowledge content into a common test and wait for each other to grade.

 However, if implemented as it is now, integrated subjects are no longer "integrated" as the overall program and subject program objectives that the Ministry initially oriented.
 Because almost everything is now being done independently between sub-subjects, the only thing in common is that 2-3 sub-subjects share the same score of a subject.